 Commercial bank money holds the key to a potentially safer tokenized economy

-Ohanae Coins ("OUSD") or deposit tokens are tokens issued on the Ohanae Blockchain by Ohanae, Inc. (“Ohanae”) that represent a deposit claim in approved banks.
-Since deposit tokens can be viewed as a new form of commercial bank money, they may be integrated into the FBO account offered by approved bank.
+Ohanae Coins ("OUSD") or deposit tokens are tokens issued on the Ohanae Blockchain by Ohanae Securities that represent a deposit claim in approved banks.
+Since deposit coins can be viewed as a new form of commercial bank money, they may be integrated into the Special Reserve Account for the Exclusive Benefit of Customers ("Special Reserve Account") offered by approved bank.

 It is interesting to see the development of OUSD which is designed to be a stable deposit coin for capital markets.
 The concept of tokenized commercial bank money could potentially provide a more efficient and programmable way to handle payments and settlement within blockchain-native environments.